All Products

 3. In the Migration Source section, view the status of the migration source in the Real-Time Migration Status column.

-• Troubleshoot the failure based on the message displayed in the SMC console or the log file in the directory where the SMC client is installed.
-By default, the SMC client is installed in the following directory:
+• Troubleshoot the issue based on the error message in the console or by checking the SMC client log file.
+The default installation directories for the SMC client are:

-• For more information about frequently asked questions (FAQ) and solutions, see FAQ about Server Migration Center (SMC) and Troubleshooting.
+• For common issues and solutions, see SMC FAQ and Troubleshooting.

 Step 3: Start migration